Patient Information Leaflets (PILs)

 Pityriasis rubra pilaris

-Pityriasis rubra pilaris is the name given to a group of uncommon skin disorders.
+Pityriasis rubra pilaris is a rare long-terminflammatory skin condition.
 The name means scaling (pityriasis), redness (rubra) and involvement of the hair follicles (pilaris).
+It affects all races and sexes equally.